 Search for brands you already love

 I think the surest way to find a win item is to search for brands you like and are familiar with your size in that brand.
 Then, you can narrow your search to see a ton of that brand in your size.
-From there further narrow it by color or type of clothing.
+From there narrow it by color or type of clothing, like tops.